hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 > Rsync finds files that need to be transferred using a "quick check" algorithm (by default) that looks for files that have changed in size or in last-modified time.
 Any changes in the other preserved attributes (as requested by options) are made on the destination file directly when the quick check indicates that the file's data does not need to be updated."

-The source and the destination could be "local", even on the same server/router, but our goal being to secure a backup, we will do it to a remote location.
+The source and the destination could be "local", on the same server/router, but our goal being to secure a backup, we will do it to a remote location.
 We will also secure the transfer itself by using [SSH ](http://en.wikipedia.org/wiki/Secure_Shell).
 Secure Shell (SSH) is a cryptographic network protocol for secure data communication, remote command-line login, remote command execution, etc. To make it even more secure, we will use a private/public key schema (instead of id/password).

 In my specific case, the routers are named:
 * RT-1080 (the local)